 Understanding the Policy

-2) Afghan Citizens Resettlement Scheme (ACRS).
-Opened on 6 January 2022, this is for people who came to the UK under the evacuation in summer 2021 (Pathway 1) and other vulnerable Afghans who are at risk in Afghanistan or have already fled to neighbouring countries.
-Those outside Afghanistan will be resettled under the ACRS after being selected for resettlement by the UN (Pathway 2) or as part of an NGO-led referral process (Pathway 3).
+- Afghan Citizens Resettlement Scheme (ACRS).
+Opened on 6 January 2022, ACRS comprises three schemes or ‘pathways’.
+They cover people who came to the UK under the evacuation in summer 2021 (Pathway 1), and other vulnerable Afghans who are at risk in Afghanistan or have already fled to neighbouring countries (Pathways 2 and 3).
+Under Pathway 2, the UN selects Afghan refugees for resettlement.
+Pathway 3 resettles British Council contractors, employees of GardaWorld (a security contractor), and alumni of Chevening, the UK government’s international scholarships and fellowships programme.

-People given status in the UK under ARAP or the ACRS are granted settlement on arrival.
+People given status in the UK under ARAP or ACRS are granted settlement on arrival.
 This grants the right to study, work, use public services such as the NHS, and claim benefits.
-After five years in the UK, people given status under these routes will be entitled to apply for British citizenship under the usual existing rules and subject to the normal application fees.
+After five years in the UK, those given status under these routes will be entitled to apply for British citizenship, under the usual existing rules and subject to the normal application fees.

 How are Afghan refugees selected under ACRS?

 Pathway 1.
 This is for people who arrived under the UK’s evacuation programme, Operation Pitting, which ran from mid-to-late August 2021.
-These were the first people to be resettled under the ACRS.
+These were the first people to be resettled under ACRS.
 People notified that they were eligible for evacuation but who were not able to board flights will be offered a place on the scheme if they later come to the UK.
-[Note: in July 2024 the Government implemented a new option for family members separated during the evacuation to join immediate family in the UK.]
+On 30 July 2024, a new route was added to Pathway 1: ACRS Pathway 1 Stage 2: Separated Families.
+In cases where a person arrived in the UK during the evacuation without their family, this route enables them to be joined by their immediate family in the UK.

 Pathway 3.
 This is designed for “people at risk who supported the UK and international community effort in Afghanistan, and people who are particularly vulnerable, such as women and girls at risk and members of minority groups”.
-This pathway will resettle people (and their eligible family members) from three groups: British Council contractors, employees of GardaWorld (a security contractor), and alums of Chevening, the UK government’s international scholarships and fellowships programme.
-After the first year of Pathway 3, the UK government has said that it “will work with international partners and NGOs to welcome wider groups of Afghans at risk”.
+This pathway resettled people (and their eligible family members) from three groups: British Council contractors, employees of GardaWorld (a security contractor), and alumni of Chevening, the UK government’s international scholarships and fellowships programme.

 -